What is the segment analyzer?

 • The estimated number of analyzed rows for this query is X. This value exceeds the threshold of 5,000,000 for the replication server.
 Consider adding or refining filters to reduce the number of analyzed rows to below this threshold.
 Otherwise, it is unlikely the report will execute.

-For additional information, refer to the 'Analyze a Segment' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+For additional information, refer to the 'Analyze a Segment' section in the Online Help User Guide documentation for the version your site is currently running.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.